SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 ![The dialog box asking you to allow Zoom to share your screen.](./assets/zoom-screen-share-authorization.png)

 You'll be taken to the **Privacy & Security** pane in the **System Settings** application, as shown below.
 Turn on the toggle next to the **Zoom** app.
-You’ll be prompted to allow the modification of your system settings - do so.
+You'll be prompted to allow the modification of your system settings - do so.
 Immediately after you have given Zoom the appropriate permissions, you will receive a notification saying that Zoom will not be able to record the contents of your screen until it is quit.
 Select the **Quit & Reopen** option.
 You'll also be asked to end the current Zoom meeting.
 Do so.

 ![The Privacy & Security pane, after Zoom has been given the appropriate system permissions.](./assets/zoom-privacy-and-security.png)